Coronavirus: Employees: work changes

 Temporarily laid-off: This means your employer does not have enough work for you but intends to recall you when work becomes available again.

-Due to the current Coronavirus crisis, HMRC will treat you as continuing to work your normal hours (those before the temporary lay-off) for at least 8 weeks.
-There will be no change to your working tax credit entitlement during that period.
-We are awaiting further guidance as to what will happen after 8 weeks.
+Due to the current Coronavirus crisis, HMRC will treat you as continuing to work your normal hours (those before the temporary lay-off) until the Job Retention Scheme closes, even if you are not using the scheme*.

-You do not need to tell HMRC when you are laid off if it is temporary.
-If it is still ongoing after 8 weeks you should check GOV.UK to see whether the period has been extended or whether you need to report the change at that point.Note: if the lay-off is made permanent at any point or you are made redundant you must report this change straight away to HMRC.
+You do not need to tell HMRC about any temporary lay-off because of coronavirus until the Job Retention Scheme closes*.Note: if the lay-off is made permanent at any point or you are made redundant you must report this change straight away to HMRC.

 Furloughed workers: This is where you agree with your employer to vary your contract to become ‘furloughed’ – this usually means you will be placed on unpaid leave.